Do you know someone who’s in love with Japanese culture?

 The handles are shaped like those found on katanas.
 They look like a sheathed sword when placed back into the umbrella cover.

-Some samurai umbrellas reveal cool hidden crests only when they get wet.
+Some samurai umbrellas (Amazon affiliate link) reveal cool hidden crests only when they get wet.
 The wearer might get a few stares while walking down the street before people realize it isn’t an actual sword.

 Considering your bed is probably the largest thing in your room, it can have the greatest impact on the look and feel of your space.